7 Aum Arivu: Casting

 The film marked Shruti Haasan's Tamil debut as a lead actress, after having previously acted in Hindi and Telugu films.
 She played the role of a scientist researching Bodhidharma's roots.
 Murugadoss said he wanted a beautiful and intelligent woman, hence he chose Haasan for the role.
-Vietnamese actor and martial artist Johnny Trí Nguyễn was signed to play the antagonist.
+Vietnamese American actor and martial artist Johnny Trí Nguyễn was signed to play the antagonist.
 He received the offer when he was in contact with Peter Hein, and the latter recommended his name to Murugadoss for someone who can perform numerous action sequences.
 Describing his experience in the film, Trí Nguyễn stated:

 "There are quite a few scenes that have elaborate fights between Suriya and me [...]
 When I started work on 7am Arivu, I had no expectations.
 But I was pleasantly surprised when Murugadoss asked me to shoot a lengthy action scene on a highway in the middle of a traffic jam on the very first day of the schedule.
 Cars were flipping and vehicles were crashing all around.
 I was quite surprised when I learnt about the unit's pre-production work and the number of days they spent in choreographing the scene."

 Abhinaya was cast as Bodhidharma's wife, reportedly because the director wanted a "non-glamorous" actress for the role.
 Ashwin Kakumanu was cast in a supporting role after Murugadoss saw him in Nadunisi Naaygal (2011).
-Dhanya Balakrishna has stated that though her friends were against her taking up supporting roles, it did not stop her from accepting one in 7 Aum Arivu.
-Malayalam actress Urmila Unni made her Tamil debut in this film.
+Dhanya Balakrishna had stated that though her friends were against her taking up supporting roles, it did not stop her from accepting one in 7 Aum Arivu.
+Malayalam actress Urmila Unni made her Tamil debut in the film.